 Can bone cancer be cured?
 Most certainly.
 A multidisciplinary team of doctors including an orthopaedic surgeon, a clinical oncologist, a radiation oncologist, and trained cancer nurses will manage your bone cancer treatment at a specialized centre.

 Bone cancer can affect anyone in the body.
 However, it usually begins at the pelvis or long bones in the arms and legs.
-Bone cancer is very rare and doesn’t even makeup 1% of the total amount of cancers.
+Bone cancer is very rare and doesn’t even make up 1% of the total amount of cancers.
 Bone cancer does not include cancer that starts elsewhere and spreads to the bone.
 Those cancers are named after where they began, for example, breast cancer that has metastasized to the bone.

 Your bone cancer treatment plan will depend on the types of bone cancer, grade, and stage of bone cancer.
-Your age and overall health are also given a major consideration before finalizing the treatment plan.
+Your age and overall health are also given major consideration before finalizing the treatment plan.
 Be aware of bone cancer signs and symptoms before it is too late and be sure to get a bone cancer diagnosis as soon as possible.
 This article gives you detailed information about the treatment of bone cancer & the associated cost and helps you plan your treatment in India.

 What are the treatment options for bone cancer?

 Surgery is the most common treatment option used for the treatment of bone cancer in combination with other modalities.
-Nowadays doctors try to do a limb-sparing surgery but many patients will require an amputation.
+Nowadays doctors try to do limb-sparing surgery but many patients will require an amputation.
 It is followed by the prognosis of bone cancer.

-The symptoms of bone marrow cancer (bone cancer) include pain and swelling in the area.
+The symptoms of bone cancer include pain and swelling in the area.
 It is a boon for patients and with the Limb-sparing surgery, the doctor will remove only the cancerous growth along with the surrounding tissue which cancer cells might have invaded.
 The possibility of bone cancer surgery depends on the stage of bone cancer.

 In this case, after removal of the cancerous bone, an artificial metal rod or a prosthesis of biocompatible material is used to join the two ends.
 In some cases of bone cancer treatment, bone is harvested from some other part of the body and used for this purpose.
 In the cases, where cancerous growth involves joints like knee or hip joint, a Total Knee Replacement Surgery or Total Hip Replacement Surgery is done along with this surgery.